Vihara Buddha Gotama is a 15-acres forest monastery founded in 1998 mainly for the study, teaching,

 He has written numerous booklets on Buddhism, e.g. Return to the Original Buddha's Teachings, Message of the Buddha,

-Buddhist Monk's Precepts, Liberation: Relevance of Sutta-Vinaya, Only We Can Help Ourselves, etc.
+Buddhist Monk's Precepts, Liberation: Relevance of Sutta-Vinaya, Only We Can Help Ourselves, etc. His talks

 In 1998, through donations collected by his supporters, a 15-acre piece of land outside Temoh, in Perak, was purchased to establish the Vihara Buddha Gotama.